drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

 }
 {% endhighlight %}

+ Whenever I'm ready to work with an actual database, I just configure my application to inject the "real" class.

 ### It fits in your head
-Dan North talk a lot about writing [https://www.youtube.com/watch?v=4Y0tOi7QWqM](software that fits in your head).
+Dan North talks a lot about writing [software that fits in your head](https://www.youtube.com/watch?v=4Y0tOi7QWqM).
 If you haven't watched his stuff, do it.

-It becomes much harder to reason about your software when you have queries (or anything) scattered all over your application.
-In the project that I'm currently working on, data access is in more places than it isn't.
+It becomes much harder to reason about your software when you have queries (or anything) scattered all over.
+The project I'm currently working on has data access in more places than it isn't.
 I think the last time I checked there are 130 queries in views.

-Now consider our current initiative.
-We need to update our ORM so we can use a cheaper database technology.
-Estimating this effort is impossible, not in a dramatic way, literally impossible.
-Our choices are: commit to a long-term, herculean effort to find every query in the application and change it or find a solution that matches our current syntax.
+Now consider our current initiative: We need to update our ORM so we can use a cheaper database platform.
+Accurately estimating this effort is impractical.
+Our choices are: commit to a long-term, herculean effort to find every query in the application and change it or find a solution that we can extend to match our current syntax.

-If our data access was abstract, this would be a trivial effort to plan and execute piecemeal.
+If our data access was abstract, this would be much simpler to plan and execute piecemeal.

 {% highlight csharp %}
 public class CurseORMForumRepository : IForumThreadRepository